-Feeling overwhelmed, exhausted, and unwell are commonly reported by caregivers of people who suffer any condition, especially chronic illnesses or disabilities.
+Feeling overwhelmed, exhausted, and unwell are commonly reported by caregivers of people who have any condition, especially chronic conditions.
 Parents and guardians of children with autism often report feeling:

 Ways to Find an Autism Support Group in Your City or State

 There are several government agencies and nonprofits that provide information on autism support groups.
 Some of these organizations host support groups, and some can connect you to the right type of group for your needs.